taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Pippa: **"*Why do *I* always have the bad luck?
 Can't it go bother someone else sometime?*"**

 At the top of the path, slightly above the row of greenhouses, is a row of spigots with hose attachments.
 Asoka is carefully placing their barrel against a rusted metal barrel holder.
-Pippa, whose barrel is already placed in a barrel holder, is crouched in front of their barrel, struggles with the hose attachments to their barrel.
+Pippa, whose barrel is already placed in a barrel holder, is crouched in front of their barrel, and struggles with the hose attachments.

 Pippa: **"*These are always so hard to do with gloves...*"**